isaacarnault/aws-efs/EFS_EC2.md

 <hr>

 I hoped you enjoyed this gist.
-Please fork it and feel free to spread a word about it.
+Please fork it and feel free to spread the word about it.
 Thanks.